gogowishfly/cpp-subjects/README.md

-# recipes
+# Subjects
-recipes of c++.
+Subjects of c++.

 # source
-Reference for Chenshuo's recipes.
+Inspired by Chenshuo's recipres.
 Thanks for Chenshuo.